Are you a retail store owner with very few or no online sales?

 How can you position yourself to take advantage?

-As stated above, this article is for Retail Store owners that have yet to take their fair share of online sales.
+As stated above, this article is for Retail Store owners who have yet to take their fair share of online sales.
 There are 3 scenarios, and I will address each of them below.

 You don’t have a website / You have an old website that is not doing much